 Student Health & Counseling (SHC)

-Eligibility for Counseling and Health Care Services: Services at Counseling and Health Care are available for students who have paid the semester health fee.
-Students are required to present a photo ID to access the services of Counseling and Health Care.
+Eligibility for Student Health & Counseling Services: Services at Student Health & Counseling are available for students who have paid the semester Student Health and Counseling fee.
+Students are required to present a photo ID to access the services of Student Health & Counseling.

 Emergency Crisis Phone (after business hours): 308-865-8248